 - The Beginner's Guide to Ecommerce Shipping and Fulfillment

 - Returns & Exchanges: How to Write a Return Policy (+Free Template) (2021)

 The fine print

 Before you start selling furniture online, check in with legal and insurance professionals to see if your business requires any additional protection due to the size and price of the items you’re delivering.
-You’ll want to protect yourself from loss as with items damaged in transit.
+You’ll want to protect yourself from loss, such as items damaged in transit.
 But you’ll also want to protect your customers.
-Will you offer a standard warranty against defects?
 Will you sell extended warranties?
 Do you need commercial insurance?
 Do your homework to ensure you’ve put the right protections in place before you start selling.

 Get a seat at the table

 Whether you’re planning to build or curate furniture to sell online, it can be a rewarding and creative business.

 Dexter and Byron made the move from fashion to furniture because they found beauty in the way that home unites people.
 “There’s no gender, there are no sizes,” says Byron.
 “We all have a connection to these emotional moments that we share together in the comfort of home.”

 For Chris, the reward comes from working with his hands, doing projects that excite him.
 He says that identifying those are the key to a successful business.
 “If you are passionate about what you’re building,” he says, “that will come through in your work.”

 What are you passionate about?
 What gap exists in the furniture market?
 At the intersection of these answers is a business opportunity waiting for your unique idea.